Zahid031/Blogging-Platform/documentation.md

 - config
   this package identifies the value of NODE_ENV is either development or production and rest of the rules are applied based on it.

+## Error handling and Debugging

+package used:

+- debug
+  this npm package is used to print various types of errors and declarations in console.
+  -chalk
+  we can colorize different text in our console

+* pages/error
+  - 404.ejs
+    this page serves 404 error that is requesting to access any route that doesn't exist
+  - 500.ejs
+    this page serves any kind of internal server error
+  - both controller are applied in app.js file